cisco/mindmeld/docs/source/userguide/nlp.rst

    >>> nlp.domains['weather'].intents
    {'check_weather': <IntentProcessor 'check_weather' ready: False, dirty: False>}

 Upon initialization, the natural language processor merely scans the directory structure of your project, but does not read in the training data files.
-As a result, it has no knowledge of the entities associated with each intent at this time.
+At this point in our tutorial, it has no knowledge of the entities associated with each intent.

 .. code-block:: python

    >>> nlp.domains['weather'].intents['check_weather'].entities
    {}

 The NLP learns about the entities when labeled queries are loaded at model training time.
-Once training is finished, you can view the entity types identified for each intent using the :attr:`entities` attribute.
-The code snippet below introduces the :meth:`NaturalLanguageProcessor.build` method for model training which will be explained later in this chapter.
+Once training is finished, you can use the :attr:`entities` attribute to view the entity types identified for each intent.
+The code snippet below introduces the :meth:`NaturalLanguageProcessor.build` method for model training.
 This method can take several minutes to run.

 .. code-block:: python